Integrating Social Accountability and Clinical Care for Marginalized Populations

 You will work with the mobile PEACH (Palliative Education & Care for the Homeless) team.

-- PEACH is a supportive palliative service fostered by Inner City Health Associates (ICHA).
-Aimed to meet the needs of homeless and vulnerably-housed patients with life-limiting illnesses, PEACH’s focus lies with the pain, symptoms and psychosocial goals related to each and every patient’s life’s end.
+- PEACH is a supportive palliative service fostered by Inner City Health Associates (ICHA), Kensington Health and Home and Community Care Support Services.
+Aimed to meet the needs of people experiencing homelessness or vulnerable-housing with life-limiting illnesses, PEACH’s focus lies with the pain, symptoms and psychosocial goals related to each and every patient’s life’s end.
+PEACH operates as a “trailblazing” mobile unit, providing attentive care on the streets, in shelters, and with community-based service.

 Rotations must be for a minimum of 3 weeks in duration.
 This elective is available to medical students, residents and fellows.